t1ra/hypixel/README.md

 * Follow predefined naming conventions and run `go lint`.

+* Create and run a test and/or example (if applicable) for your changes.

 * Create a pull request stating your changes with a link to the issue.

+## Testing

+Completing Hypixel tests requires you supply an API.
+To do so, join Hypixel and type `/uuid new`, and add the key to a file called `api_key` in the root of the repository.

+You'll also have to modify the Example `ExampleKey()`'s output from my UUID (`d4acada6bc844dd384060bb77e207a7a`) to whatever your UUID is.

 ## TODO